 30AEats.com began in September 2011 after the BP oil spill in the Gulf of Mexico.
 Passionate about the local community and Gulf Coast seafood, I decided to create a website to share with readers the people behind our food, where good food comes from, and where it can be found.
-It is my goal to help readers discover the flavors of our region so that they in turn will support the people that feed us good food, invest in it and themselves, and buy artisan products.
+It is my goal to help readers discover the flavors of our region so that they in turn support the people that feed us good food, invest in it and themselves, and buy artisan products.

-at the University of Alabama , the other is attending Georgia Tech, and I am married to an Orthopaedic surgeon which comes in quite handy.
+at the University of Alabama , the other is attending Georgia Tech, and I am married to an Orthopaedic surgeon which comes in handy.

 My father and generations before him hail from Alabama, and were in the Grocery business in Carbon Hill, while my mother’s family is from Georgia with some lingering in Savannah.
 Most migrated to Orlando to live in the “country”, rich with orange groves and agriculture, where my mother was raised.
 My Grandmother went on to remarry her high school sweetheart after my grandfather passed, and joined him as a peanut farmer in Statesboro, Georgia.
-I have wonderful childhood memories of visiting them on the farm, driving their tractor through the peanut fields, catching catfish in the nearby pond with my sister, and sharing fresh farm-to-table meals with family.
+I have amazing childhood memories of visiting them on the farm, driving their tractor through the peanut fields, catching catfish in the nearby pond with my sister, and sharing fresh farm-to-table meals with family and friends.

 Owner of 30AEATS.com

 Contributor to The Daily Meal

 Contributor monthly to The Seaside Times

 Contributor to Honest Cooking Magazine

 Contributor monthly to C Team Blog at Southern Coterie (Southern Living Blog)

 Association of Food Journalists